Treating double vision

 Opaque intraocular lens

 For some cases of double vision, a surgical procedure known as opaque intraocular lens (IOL) may be an option.
-However, this procedure is only recommended when other treatment methods have been unsuccessful.
+However, this procedure is only recommended when other treatments have been unsuccessful.

 An opaque intraocular lens can only be used to treat people with binocular double vision (both eyes).
-The procedure usually involves removing the lens of the eye, either under local anaesthetic or general anaesthetic, and replacing it with an implant.
+The procedure usually involves removing the lens of the eye and replacing it with an implant.

-Although it is considered to be a safe procedure, there are risks associated with having an opaque intraocular lens fitted.
+Although it's considered a safe procedure, there are risks associated with having an opaque intraocular lens fitted.
 These include:

 - the intraocular lens breaking after it has been inserted